Reliable, reproducible and rigorous research

 We also provide training on experimental design for members of funding panels from a range of organisations.
 The recordings from our 2018 workshop are available to watch online – topics covered include sample size calculation, translatability of animal work, and the consequences of poor experimental design.
 These videos can also help applicants understand what panel members are looking for when assessing proposals.

 If you are an in vitro researcher, we have created a resource to help you move to using alternatives to animal-derived antibodies, cell culture media and scaffolds.
-The resource contains information on the types of animal-free approaches available, their benefits and case studies from our portfolio, as well as links to relevant papers and suppliers.
+The resource contains information on the types of animal-free approaches available, their benefits and links to relevant papers and suppliers.